nyashwanthkumar/cloud-monitoring-and-alerts/README.md

 ### 3. SNS Email Notification
 An SNS topic was created and linked to the CloudWatch alarm.
-Email subscription was confirmed to receive alert notifications.
+An email subscription was added and successfully confirmed to receive alert notifications.

 ### 4. CloudWatch Dashboard
 A custom dashboard was created to monitor: